javaee/openmq/www/config-ha.md

-# Starting and Configuring Open Message Queue 4.1 HA Cluster
+# Starting and Configuring an Open Message Queue 4.1 HA Cluster

 * Install Open Message Queue 4.1 on each of the machine that you want to setup as part of the Message Queue HA Cluster